Bernard Youens: Television

 Youens became a continuity announcer in May 1956 for Granada Television, which had just been launched, in which his velvet-voiced tones were in marked contrast to the character for which he would gain national attention.
 Youens also took minor roles in several ITV series at the time, and radio plays such as William Wilberforce on the BBC Home Service in October 1959 although he declined the chance to audition for Coronation Street when it was launched, preferring the security of his announcer's role, before eventually passing an audition.
 His first words were "A pint of mild and 20 fags, missus" in June 1964.
-His role resulted in him often being engaged to open fetes and stores (such as the re-opened FW Woolworth in South Shields in 1970.)
+His role resulted in him often being engaged to open fetes and stores (such as the reopened FW Woolworth in South Shields in 1970.)

 When asked what he thought when a national British newspaper had dubbed his character "the uncrowned king of the non-working classes", he replied: "Stan is my creation and I am proud of him."
 Youens was delighted to meet Sir John Betjeman, then the Poet Laureate, who had for many years expressed a desire to meet "Hilda and her ghastly husband".
 Meet they did, and Youens often commented that Betjeman, bounding around the studios meeting everyone "like a schoolboy" was a fond memory.
 The Lord Olivier also expressed a wish to appear in the programme.
 Olivier's schedule precluded an intended uncredited appearance in a January 1978 episode, and, in the bar at Granada TV, Youens told him, "I'm so sorry I couldn't appear opposite you", to which Olivier replied: "Not as sorry as I am."
 In May 1982, Youens met the Queen when she visited the set of Coronation Street.
 On 23 January 1984, he and Jean Alexander attended a showbusiness reception at 10 Downing Street with other Coronation Street actors.